jmathur25/predicting-poverty-replication/README.md

 5. Compute the 4096 size feature vector (right before it is condensed into classification) for each image.
 Average these across a cluster.
 6. Assemble a dataset of clusters where you try to predict consumption (rather log consumption) from the aggregate feature vector per cluster.
 Use Ridge Regression.

+# Key Differences from Jean et al
+I highlight most of these in the code with comments, but for the purposes of documentation I reiterate them here. <br>

+1. Jean et al. computes R^2 by squaring the Pearson R correlation coefficient.
+In general, R^2 (coefficient of determination) has multiple definitions but the one I have seen most often is not the squaring of the Pearson R correlation coefficient, but rather using the squared error ratio.
+My reported R^2 uses that definition instead of the one Jean et al. use.
+This actually leads to seemingly different results, because the squared error can allow negative R^2 whereas squaring Pearson R clearly cannot.
+In one instance, the R^2 was under -1 but squaring the Pearson R correlation coefficient yielded 0.17.
+If you would like to use another defintion, change `utils/ridge_training.py`.

+2. the LSMS survey for Malawi calls "rexpagg" and "rexpaggpc" both per capita consumptions, but as indicated by the name, "rexpaggpc" is actually per capita and "rexpagg" is per household.
+To compute the consumption per capita in a cluster, you need to sum (not average) the consumptions per household, then divide by the total number of people surveyed in the cluster.
+Jean et al. does this differently by averaging the households instead of summing; also, they use an adult equivalent adjustment whereas I stick to capita.

+3. Jean et al. uses surveys three years prior from the ones I use, and my replication doesn't use all the same countries.
+Additionally, they don't use VIIRS data but rather a different nightlights annual composite (still from the NOAA) that was discontinued after 2013.

 # Contact
 You can reach me via email at jatinm2@illinois.edu